 "I was a participant in creating a greener environment at the National ACS Meeting in Dallas, TX; which due to the ease of the layout that was provided by the convention center and the ACS planning staff, was not hard in the least.
 Recycling bins were easily located, shuttles were convenient, the mobile meeting app was very well done, and glassware was provided for most water stations so as no to need a disposable water bottle.
 Out of habit, I also turn my lights off when exiting my hotel room, as it is a natural tendency.
 I also took care in figuring out where each of the materials used in the Expo for food consumption and where to deposit them when finished.
 The signs made it all the more easy to figure out what was compostable and what was not, as well as the materials provided being compostable in the first place."

-Here are 6 Ways to make your next meeting greener!
+6 Ways you can make your next meeting greener!

 Take advantage of linen reuse initiatives at your hotel, decline delivery of unread newspapers, and turn off the lights when away from your hotel room.